 - bm.
 Detached ADUs are generally 1 to 2 storeys in height and may or may not also contain a vehicle garage at grade. - bn.
-In the case of an ADU being constructed at the rear of a lot adjacent to a public laneway, the ADU would be referred to as a Laneway Suite and its primary access may be from the laneway, the shared yard via an exterior walkway from the street, or both. - bo.
-In the case of an ADU being constructed at the rear of a lot where the rear lot line adjoins another lot, the ADU would be referred to as a Garden Suite and its primary access is from the shared yard via an exterior walkway from the street. - bp.
-ADUs should exhibit architectural excellence and be designed with high-quality materials.
+In the case of an ADU being constructed at the rear of a lot adjacent to a public laneway, the ADU would be referred to as a Laneway Suite and its primary access may be from the laneway, the shared yard via an bp.
+ADUs should exhibit architectural excellence and be designed with highquality materials.